Sommer Lab Logo

 Strongyloides spp. a parasitic nematode with a facultative free-living generation

 The nematode genus Strongyloides consists of parasites that live as parthenogenetic females in the small intestines of their vertebrate hosts.
 In addition to producing parasitic offspring, Strongyloides spp. can also form a facultative free-living generation with males and females.
 A generalized life cycle of Strongyloides sp. is shown in Figure 1.
 For a general introduction into the biology of Strongyloides sp. by Mark E. Viney and James B. Lok click here.
-So fare, in the lab, we worked mainly with S. papillosus, a common parasite of sheep and goats, which can be raised in rabbits and with S. ratti, a parasite of rats.
-Recently, in order to bring our laboratory and field projects closer together, we shifting more and more to the human parasite S. stercoralis, which we maintan in Mongolian Gerbils as laboratory hosts.
+We started our Strongyloides work in the laby with S. papillosus, a common parasite of sheep and goats, which can be raised in rabbits and S. ratti, a parasite of rats.
+More recently, in order to bring our laboratory and field projects closer together, we added the human parasite S. stercoralis, which we maintan in Mongolian Gerbils as laboratory hosts.
 For comparison, we also maintain free living cultures of Parastrongyloides trichosuri, a closely related facultative parasite of Australian possums and the non parasitic close relative Rhabditophanes diutinus (previously known as Rhabditophanes. sp.
 KR3021, Dulovic et al. 2020).

 Figure 1: Left: Life cycle of Strongyloides papillosus (from Nemetschke et al., 2010).
 Right: DIC micrographs of parasitic (top, photo: L. Nemetschke) and free-living (bottom) S. papillosus adults (from Streit, 2008).